damex/ansible-role-screen/README.md

 [![Build Status](https://travis-ci.org/damex/ansible-role-screen.svg?branch=master)](https://travis-ci.org/damex/ansible-role-screen)

-The screen role is designed to be used with Debian distributive.
+The screen role is designed to be used with Debian and CentOS distributives.

 `Ansible Galaxy` users can add screen role using the following command: